Blendify/blender-manual/blender_docs/manual/modeling/modifiers/simulate/ocean.rst

 Ocean Modifier
 **************

-The *Ocean Modifier* is a ocean simulation tool to simulate and generate a deforming ocean surface, and associated texture, used to render the simulation data.
+The *Ocean Modifier* is an ocean simulation tool to simulate and generate a deforming ocean surface, and associated texture, used to render the simulation data.

 .. note::